-The original name God gave the devil was Lucifer (Isaiah 14:12), which means "son of the morning."
+The original name given to the devil was Lucifer (Isaiah 14:12), which means "son of the morning."
 He was created with unmatched wisdom, beauty and musical talents (Ezekiel 28:12 - 13, 15).
 God himself declared, "you seal up the measure of perfection" (Ezekiel 28:12, HBFV throughout).
-Lucifer was the greatest being the Eternal could create by fiat (verse 15).
+Lucifer was the greatest being the Eternal could create from scratch (verse 15).

-Lucifer, after he was created (but before he became the devil), was blessed with the responsibility of serving God at his throne (Ezekiel 28:14).
+Lucifer, after he was created, was blessed with the responsibility of serving God at his throne (Ezekiel 28:14).
 After faithfully performing this task, he was rewarded with a new job.
 He was given his own throne with the critical role of supervising, on earth, one third of all the angels (Isaiah 14:13, John 12:31, Revelation 12:3 - 4).
-It was during his tenure of overseeing his fellow angels that he became the devil (Isaiah 14:13 - 14, Ezekiel 28:15).
+It was during this responsibility that he became the devil (Isaiah 14:13 - 14, Ezekiel 28:15).

 God can bless any individual he brings into existence with a plethora of gifts, talents and powers.
 There is one critical attribute, however, he could not give Lucifer to insure he would never reject his ways and turn himself into the devil.
 He could not give him, when created, the same unchangeable nature of his righteous that he possesses.

 The attainment of holy character that will never change requires choices made over time (Ephesians 4:13, Philippians 3:12, 2Timothy 3:17, Hebrews 13:21).
 The intensity or zealousness of the thoughts and behavior also plays a vital role (Romans 12:11, James 5:16, 1Peter 4:8).